Victim Programs and Services

 - The victim must not have contributed to the offense.

-For more information or to receive an application, please contact the Victim Witness Program.
+For more information visit the Georgia Victim Compensation Program.